Introduction to Transformers: an NLP Perspective: Applications

-In text encoding, token sequences are represented by real-valued vectors, often referred to as sentence representations or sentence embeddings, which can be seen as points in a multi-dimensional space \citep{hill-etal:2016learning}.
-Another way to make use of text encoding, therefore, is to obtain semantic or syntactic similarities of token sequences based on their relative positions or proximity in this space.
-A straightforward method for this is to compute the Euclidean distances between sequence embeddings.
+In text encoding, token sequences are represented by real-valued vectors, often referred to as sentence representations or sentence embeddings, which can be interpreted as points in a multi-dimensional space~\citep{hill-etal:2016learning}.
+Consequently, another use of text encoding is to compute the semantic or syntactic similarity of token sequences based on their relative proximity in this space.
+A straightforward method for this is to compute the Euclidean distance or cosine similarity between sequence embeddings.
 The shorter the distance between two sequences, the more similar they are considered to be.
-There are many distance metrics we can choose, and it is possible to combine them to obtain a better measure of sequence similarity.
-Such similarity computations are applied in areas such as text entailment, information retrieval, translation evaluation, among others \citep{cer-etal:2018universal,reimers-etal:2019sentence}.
-Additionally, they are often used to assess the quality of text encoding models.
+There are many distance metrics available, and it is possible to combine them to obtain a more robust measure of sequence similarity.
+Such similarity computations are applied in areas such as textual entailment, information retrieval, and translation evaluation~\citep{cer-etal:2018universal,reimers-etal:2019sentence}.
+Additionally, they are frequently used to assess the inherent quality of text encoding models.

 Text encoding is also a crucial component of sequence-to-sequence models.
-Given this, we can develop a separate Transformer encoder for source-side sequence modeling in an encoder-decoder system (see Figure \ref{fig:transformer-encoders}).
-For example, we can pre-train a Transformer encoder on large-scale source-side texts, and use it as the encoder in a downstream encoder-decoder model.
-It is worth noting that while the encoder is designed based on the Transformer architecture, the decoder is not confined to just Transformers.
-Such flexibility enables us to incorporate pre-trained Transformer encoders into hybrid sequence-to-sequence architectures, such as systems that combine a Transformer encoder with an LSTM decoder.
+In sequence-to-sequence tasks, we can develop a separate Transformer encoder for source-side sequence modeling within an encoder-decoder system (see Figure~\ref{fig:transformer-encoders}).
+For instance, we can pre-train a Transformer encoder on a large-scale corpus of source-side texts and subsequently use it as the encoder in a downstream encoder-decoder model.
+It is worth noting that while the encoder is based on the Transformer architecture, the decoder is not restricted to this architecture.
+This flexibility enables us to incorporate pre-trained Transformer encoders into hybrid sequence-to-sequence architectures, such as systems that combine a Transformer encoder with an LSTM decoder.